open-automation/switch-portals/README.md

 #### Channel
 This property multiplexes portals to allow several portals within your flow, or in other flows, to work without conflict.
 Incoming and outgoing portals which share the same channel and scope will exchange jobs.

-#### Debug Warnings
+#### Debug verbose
-Optional flag to send debug messages to the log as warnings.
+Optional flag to send verbose debug messages to the log.

 ## Callbacks
 Read about callbacks in [switch-best-practices](https://github.com/open-automation/switch-best-practices#design-patterns) or the below presentations.